 UserTesting Admins and Workspace Owners are allowed to delete only empty workspaces.
 To qualify as "empty," a workspace must not have any tests, drafts, or highlight reels.
 This includes any previously canceled tests that may not be visible from the Dashboard.
 In this case, please contact UserTesting's Support team so that they may assist you with deleting that workspace.
 "Empty" workspaces are allowed to have tags; however, any tags created for that workspace will be permanently deleted along with the workspace.
 The General workspace cannot be deleted.

-To delete a workspace, navigate to Manage Workspaces and choose Delete from the workspace options:
+To delete a workspace, navigate to Manage workspaces from the workspace switcher and choose Delete from the workspace options.

 And then confirm the change.

 Want to learn more about this topic?
 Check out our University course.

 Please provide any feedback you have on this article.
 Your feedback will be used to improve the article, and when you submit your survey, you'll be entered into a drawing for a $50 Amazon gift card.
 This survey should take five minutes to complete.
 Article evaluations will remain completely confidential.